grelich/muckraker/intro.md

 You, the player, are a *half-breed*, a human who still has some ancestry from the aliens who used to live among us.
 Now Earth has turned its back on the stars.
 Most deny that aliens exist because that is what **THEY** (the nexus of corrupt conspiracies that run the world) want you to think.
 There are still those who hunt your kind so you must use your powers in secret.

 There is a resistance paper being circulated among the Earthlings, one that calls for Earth to open its mind to the possibility of other Worlds.
-It is run by **Sarah Debattista** who tries to convince people that aliens are real . . . and that they can be our friends.
+The **muckrakers** who tries to convince people that aliens are real . . . and that they can be our friends, while exposing the nexus of consiracies that run the Earth.

 Earthling governments grow more corrupt each day so you serve as a mild-mannered reporter for this resistence paper (which most say is just gonzo journalism).
 You seek to uncover the truth, hoping one day the truth about you can be shared openly.

-At the opening of the game, the game master, playing Sarah, will explain what incident or lead you are being sent out to research for the **Martian Muckraker**, the leading alien-believing newspaper.
+At the opening of the game, the game master will explain what incident or lead you are being sent out to research.

 You and the other players will devise a **cover story** that will allow you to investigate.